 - 1. To gain knowledge of the key issues pertinent to the global community in the early portions of the 21st century and place them within their historical, geographical and cultural context. - 2.
 To understand the contextual processes impacting cultural motifs from a variety of perspectives. - 3.
 To become better equipped to think openly, critically and Christianly about pertinent global and cultural issues. - 4.
 To study and better comprehend economic, political, legal and moral issues from varying cultural perspectives. - 5.
+To be introduced to major thinkers who have influenced the study of culture from varying perspectives such as Claude Levi-Strauss, Theodor Adorno, Michel Foucault, and Jacques Ellul among others. - 5.
 To become conversant with issues involved in the scholarly study of at least one pertinent cultural issue.

-Required Text
+Required Texts